phetsims/geometric-optics/doc/implementation-notes.md

   MirrorNode
 ```

-# Optical Object
+## Optical Object

 In geometric optics, an **object** is anything that can be viewed.
 Since that term conflicts with the name of JavaScript's `Object` class, we use **optical object** in the code where there is potential for confusion.

 Three types of optical object are implemented in this sim:
 * **Arrow**: the most common representation used in geometric optics courses.
 The arrow is drawn perpendicular to the optical axis, and its tail is always on the optical axis.
 * **Framed Object**: an object shown in a picture frame, in 3D perspective.
-The 3D perspective presents some additional implementation challenges, which we'll discuss in the **Optical Images** section.
+The 3D perspective presents some additional implementation challenges, which we'll discuss in the **3D Perspective** section.
 * **Light**: point light sources

 `OpticalObjectChoice` is a rich enumeration of optical objects.
 While there are 3 choices of framed object (Pencil, Penguin, Star), those choices simply change the PNG files used to represent the single framed object.  `OpticalObjectChoiceComboBox`, in the upper-right corner of the screen, is used to select one of the value from `OpticalObjectChoice`.